redradix/internal-starter-kit/README.md

 Now that you are part of redradix, you should know about how we roll.
 This is a very quick introduction to us and to our processes.

 #### Email
-You should have already set up a @redradix.com email address for you, forwarded to an email of your choice (normally gmail).
+You should have already set up a @redradix.com email address for you.

-Having a @redradix email will grant you some superpowers, like accessing the google groups list or bookshelf.
+Having a @redradix email will grant you some superpowers, like accessing the google groups list.

-You only have to configure your mail server to send email as the new address.
-For gmail you have a small guide here: [https://gist.github.com/fuzzyalej/4f89b4d558951d7f992e].

 #### Google groups list
 We have a private email list that we use to share more ‘formal’ stuff, like messages from The Founding Fathers(tm) or messages that should reach everyone.
-You can use the list sending an email to redradix@googlegroups.com, but please don’t send stupid stuff.
+You can use the list sending an email to todos@redradix.com, but please don’t send stupid stuff.

 #### Slack
 For our day-to-day communications we use Slack, whether you are going to remote, on vacation, if you want to share lunch or if you need something or just hang out.
 We try to divide the different chatter between different channels, but it’s always hard to do.
 You should be invited to the private channels that you belong to (and you can create your own channels), and the public channels are the following: